spreedated/nxn_bombtimer/README.md

 an overlay on your screen that shows the current state/time of the bombs timer.

-**Note:** Since this is no memory hack or a hack in any way and uses Valve own technology to communicate, on cannot be VAC banned.
+**Note:** Since this is no memory hack or a hack in any way and uses Valve own technology to communicate, one cannot be VAC banned.
 Theoretically.
 I DO NOT give a 100% guarantee!
 Use at own risk!

+**Note:** This kind of tool gives you somehow an unfair advantage and therefore Valve took action.
+Valve added a random delay to the information stream on when the bomb has been planted, this delay ranges from 0 to up to 2 seconds (my experience).
+So, note, the timer is sometimes up to two seconds off.
+This is NOT a bug(!) and not fixable without VAC security violations.

 ### Enjoying this?
 Just star the repo or make a donation.